ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : With RECEIVE.TCP, TCP delivers a stream of bytes without any Message delineation.
 All data delivered in the `Received` or `ReceivedPartial` event will be part of a single stream-wide Message that is marked Final (unless a Message Framer is used).
 EndOfMessage will be delivered when the TCP Connection has received a FIN (CLOSE-EVENT.TCP or ABORT-EVENT.TCP) from the peer.
 Note that reception of a FIN should not cause the `Closed` event to be delivered to the application, as it will still be possible for the application to send data.

 Close:
 : Calling `Close` on a TCP Connection indicates that the Connection should be gracefully closed (CLOSE.TCP) by sending a FIN to the peer.
 It will then still be possible to receive data until the peer closes or aborts the TCP connection.
-The `Closed` event will be issued upon reception of a FIN-ACK.
+The `Closed` event will be issued upon reception of a FIN.

 Abort:
 : Calling `Abort` on a TCP Connection indicates that the Connection should be immediately closed by sending a RST to the peer (ABORT.TCP).